وبلاگ سپهران | Attractions | Persepolis Shiraz🏰

 Mozaffari Caravanserai | Water features of Bagh Shahi |

-Naqsh-e Rostam historical complex near Shiraz, Iran is an ancient historical site that has great cultural and historical importance.
-Naqsh Rostam is a witness to the artistic and architectural achievements of ancient Iranians.
-This place is of great historical and cultural importance and gives visitors an opportunity to connect with the past and appreciate the legacy of the Achaemenid Empire.
+The Naqsh-e Rostam historical complex near Shiraz, Iran, is an ancient site of great cultural and historical importance.
+Naqsh-e Rostam showcases the artistic and architectural achievements of ancient Iranians.
+This site offers visitors a chance to connect with the past and appreciate the legacy of the Achaemenid Empire.

 Tomb of Darius the Great – Darius I | Xerxes’ tomb |